AutoResearch/autora/docs/experimentalists/overview.md

 An experiment consists of a series of **experiment conditions** $\vec{x} \in X$.
-The experimental variables manipulated in each experiment condition are defined as factors, and the values of each variable to be sampled in the experiment are defined as **levels** of the corresponding **factors**.
+The experimental variables manipulated in each experiment condition are defined as **factors**, and the values of each variable to be sampled in the experiment are defined as **levels** of the corresponding **factors**.
 As an example, consider a visual discrimination tasks in which participants are presented with two lines of different lengths, and are asked to indicate which line is longer.